alyssa d'amato

 mco 427 – blog post #4

-Being raised in an increasingly digital society with a growing dependence on social media platforms and applications for everyday processes such as communication, work, academics, job hunting, networking, meeting friends/prospective partners, obtaining news, entertainment– just about any function you can think of, really– I have observed the evolution of these platforms as closely and naturally as my own, as I have grown and evolved with them.
+Being raised in an increasingly digital world with a growing dependence on social media platforms and applications for everyday processes such as communication, work, academics, job hunting, networking, meeting friends/prospective partners, obtaining news, entertainment– just about any function you can think of, really– I have observed the evolution of these platforms as closely and naturally as my own, as I have grown and evolved with them.
 I witnessed the launching of YouTube and its prime age, as well as the rise (and fall) of Vine, the transition of Musical.ly into TikTok, and I am here to analyze (as well as partake) in the current dominance of the short clips/reels era highly perpetuated by the reign of TikTok we now find ourselves in.

 Those in my generation who once aspired to become YouTube content creators now tend to entertain the less polished, more ‘authentic’ feel of TikTok videos, or Instagram reels, instead.
-Current trends (upon MANY that are recycled, replaced, rotated, forgotten and resurfaced) include various dances to trendy songs (such as Chanel by Tyla or Midnight Sun by Zara Larsson), reflecting on or replicating 2016 nostalgia (complete and featuring Forever 21/H&M attire, a Starbucks unicorn frappe, a ‘Rio De Janeiro’ colored filter and a street dance accompanied by Alan Walker’s Faded or Lean On by Major Lazer), acoustic singing in a parking garage, or Gen Z favorites like crashing out in your car and the Nick Wilde scuba meme.
+Current trends (upon MANY that are recycled, replaced, rotated, forgotten and resurfaced) include various dances to trendy songs (such as Chanel by Tyla or Midnight Sun by Zara Larsson), reflecting on or replicating 2016 nostalgia (complete and featuring Forever 21/H&M attire, a Starbucks unicorn frappe, a ‘Rio De Janeiro’ colored filter and a street dance accompanied by Alan Walker’s Faded or Lean On by Major Lazer), acoustic singing in a parking garage, or modern Gen Z favorites like crashing out in your car and the Nick Wilde scuba meme.

-After a point of seeing so many of these trends in execution, I believe many of us become desensitized to them to a degree– at least, it tends to occur to us less frequently how many of these contributions are often downright unnatural (I can’t tell you how many MORE TikTok users I began to notice after influencer Gemma Moro first went viral posting videos of herself screaming/crying in her car while sharing a frustrating experience, typically in regards to her occupation as a server in the restaurant industry; many of these replications, in their frequency and sheer over-the-top nature, I speculate are far past the point of being genuine and more of a bid to achieve virality).
+After a point of seeing so many of these trends in execution, I believe many of us become desensitized to them to a degree– at least, it tends to occur to us less frequently how many of these contributions are often downright unnatural (I can’t tell you how many MORE TikTok users I began to notice after user Gemma Moro first went viral posting videos of herself screaming/crying in her car while sharing a frustrating experience, typically in regards to her occupation as a server in the restaurant industry; many of these replications, in their frequency and sheer over-the-top nature, I speculate are far past the point of being genuine and more of a bid to achieve virality).

 Recent analyses have also gained attention breaking down the process of autotuning your voice in post, and how many of these trendy acoustic singing reels– social media star Anthony Gargiulia cited as a popular example– are not nearly as raw and real as we are led to believe, offering viewers a false and unrealistic perception of what voices should sound like.